operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 ## Overview

-The scorecard command, part of the operator-sdk, executes tests on your operator based upon a user defined configuration file and test images.
+The scorecard command, part of the operator-sdk, executes tests on your operator based upon a configuration file and test images. and test images.

 Tests are implemented within test images that are configured